bhajneet/docs/content/presenter/guides/add-livestream-captioning.md

 title: Add Live Streaming Captioning
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl'

-import settingsOverlayUrl from "../images/settings-overlay-url.png" import obsStudio from "../images/add-browser-obs-studio.png" import vMix from "../images/add-browser-vmix.png" import wirecastAddWebpage from "../images/wirecast-add-web-page.png" import wirecastSourceProperties from "../images/wirecast-source-properties.png" import wirecasteShotLayerProperties from "../images/wirecast-shot-layer-properties.png"
+import settingsOverlayUrl from '@site/static/img/settings-overlay-url.png' import obsStudio from '@site/static/img/add-browser-obs-studio.png' import vMix from '@site/static/img/add-browser-vmix.png' import wirecastAddWebpage from '@site/static/img/wirecast-add-web-page.png' import wirecastSourceProperties from '@site/static/img/wirecast-source-properties.png' import wirecasteShotLayerProperties from '@site/static/img/wirecast-shot-layer-properties.png'

 This tutorial is for users wishing to integrate Shabad OS captions with their live stream software.
 This tutorial shows how to add a browser to popular live streaming applications.